Get Scared: Early years, Best Kind of Mess and Built for Blame, Laced With Shame (2008–2013)

 On November 30, 2011, the band announced that Matthews was leaving the band.
 They stated that Matthews wanted to pursue more options in his musical career with Blacklisted Me and that it was a surprise to the entire band.
 The band postponed any touring dates until further notice due to the sudden departure and lack of a lead vocalist.
 In the same message, they also announced that they would be holding auditions for lead vocalist.

 The band re-entered the studio with the new lead vocalist on December 28.
 Although it was not officially announced who the new vocalist was, at the time there was much speculation that former Dear Chandelier singer Joel Faviere replaced Matthews, due to the tweets sent by Faviere and some of the members of Get Scared on Twitter.
 It was later made official that Faviere was the new lead vocalist.
 The team also welcomed new guitarist Adam Virostko to the band that following September 2012 to play The Pizza Party Tour with Dead Rabbits.
 Virostko became a permanent member that fall being formally announced on November 21, 2012.
 Faviere was the singer of the band for a short time until the return of Matthews on November 19, 2012.
 Only one EP, Built for Blame, Laced With Shame, was released during Faviere's tenure with the band.
-Faviere was arrested for 4,500 counts of child pornography in 2017.